fiolj/sparta/doc/web/create_particles.rst

 used to define whether the inside or outside of the geometric region is considered to be "in" the region.

-IMPORTANT NOTE: If the *region* and *n* keywords are used together, less than N particles may be added.
+.. important:: If the *region* and *n* keywords are used together, less than N particles may be added.
 	       This is because grid cells will be candidates for particle insertion, unless they are entirely outside the bounding box that encloses the region.
 	       Particles those grid cells attempt to add are included in the count for N, even if some or all of the particle insertions are rejected due to not being inside the region.

 The *species* keyword can be used to create particles with a spatially-dependent separation of species.
 The specified *svar* is the